uncodeference/unmeetup/README.md

 <h3 align="center">You have something to share with the community?</h3>
 <div align="center"><a href="https://github.com/uncodeference/unmeetup/issues/new/choose">We would ♥ to hear from you! 😊</a></div>

+Just propose some talk idea via GitHub Issues or hit us up on Twitter.
+And **remember**, every dev-related topic is interesting and worth to talk about.
+The un&lt;meet&gt;up is the best place to get started with speaking. 💗

+Thanks a lot to [txture.io](https://www.txture.io/de) for hosting us! 👏

 ## Our Idea
 We are gonna talk about this at the first meetup, and until then of course there will be more than a "todo"... 😉